dkwakye1/whois_and_alerts/README.md

 # Domain Whois and Alerts

-A Domain whois search that allows you to send alerts via SMS.
+A Domain whois search tool that also allows you to send alerts via SMS.

-Python library 'python-whois' is used for the whois search and hubtel sms api is used for sending the SMS.
+Python library `python-whois` is used for the whois search and Hubtel's SMS API is used for sending the SMS.